-LEVEL OF EFFORT: hours
+LEVEL OF EFFORT: 30 hours

+Note: To gain the most from this study area, the references should be read in order.

 REFERENCES: 1.
+RG 1.164, “Dedication of Commercial-Grade Items for Use in

+Nuclear Power Plants,” Current Revision

+RG 1.231, “Acceptance of Commercial-Grade Design and Analysis Computer Programs Used in Safety-Related Applications for Nuclear Power Plants,” Current Revision

+EPRI Technical Report 1025243, “Plant Engineering: Guideline for the Acceptance of Commercial-Grade Design and Analysis Computer Programs Used in Nuclear Safety-Related Applications,” Revision 1, issued December 2013

 10 CFR Part 21, “Reporting of Defects and Noncompliance”

-GL 89-02, “Actions to Improve the Detection of Counterfeit and Fraudulently Marketed Products”
+NRC Generic Letter (GL) 89-02, “Actions to Improve the Detection of Counterfeit and Fraudulently Marketed Products”

 GL 91-05, “Licensee Commercial-Grade Procurement and Dedication Programs”

+EPRI 3002002982, “Plant Engineering: Guideline for the Acceptance of Commercial-Grade Items in Nuclear Safety-Related Applications,” Revision 1 to EPRI NP-5662 and TR-102260, September 2014

-IP 43004, “Inspection of Commercial-Grade Dedication Programs
+IP 43004, “Inspection of Commercial-Grade Dedication Programs,” Current Revision

 EVALUATION

 CRITERIA: Use the references above to answer the Evaluation Criteria.
-At the completion of this activity, you will be asked to demonstrate your understanding of the Vendor Inspector’s role by successfully discussing the following:
+At the completion of this activity, you will be asked to demonstrate your understanding of the Vendor Inspector’s role concerning CGD by successfully discussing/explaining the following:

-State the purpose of .
+State the purpose of CGD.

-State the four acceptable methods ofcommercial grade items.
-Be able to describe key characteristicsof each method.
+State the four acceptable methods of dedicating commercial grade items.
+Be able to describe key characteristics, special concerns, and limitations of each method.
+Name the regulatory source for these concerns and limitations.

-Describe what is meant by critical characteristics and their importance to the process.
+Describe what is meant by “critical characteristics” and their importance to the CGD process.

+Describe examples of critical characteristics associated with mechanical, electrical, and software-based SSCs.

+Describe the difference between like-for-like and equivalent replacement.

 Describe the three characteristics of effective procurement and dedication programs.